 We believe that fostering long-term customer relationships is critical to our success.
 Through these long-term relationships, we are able to better understand our customers' needs and tailor our transportation services to the specific customer, regardless of the customer's size or volume.
 Hub currently has full-time marketing representatives at various operating centers and sales offices with primary responsibility for servicing local, regional and national accounts.
 These sales representatives directly or indirectly report to our Chief Marketing Officer.
 This model allows us to provide Hub customers with both a local marketing contact and access to our competitive rates as a result of being a large, national transportation service provider.
 Mode IBOs and sales agents are located throughout North America and also enjoy local marketing advantages with access to the Hub network and carrier base.
 Mode IBOs may act to both generate business and to perform the transportation brokerage services.
-Mode sales agents are focused entirely on the sales effort and utilize either an IBO or the company managed operation to service the freight.
+Mode sales agents are focused entirely on the sales effort and utilize an IBO to service the freight.

-One of the reasons for the Mode acquisition was to diversify our customer base with more small and medium sized customers.
+The Mode acquisition diversified our customer base with more small and medium sized customers.
 While Hub has traditionally focused to a significant degree on larger national accounts, Mode IBOs and sales agents are often able to devote more attention to smaller and medium sized shippers and develop long-term relationships with them.
 Further, Mode IBOs and sales agents tend to have more highway brokerage shipments than intermodal shipments, additionally diversifying the company's business mix.

-Our marketing efforts have produced a large, diverse customer base, with no one customer representing more than 10% of our total revenue in 2011 in either reporting segment.
+Our marketing efforts have produced a large, diverse customer base, with no one customer representing more than 10% of our total revenue in 2012 in either reporting segment.
 We service customers in a wide variety of industries, including consumer products, retail and durable goods.